 DIY Baby Krishna Outfit for Janmashtami

-For Dhoti, I used a dhoti from his Annaprasana Outfit.
-You can experiment with any color, there is no strict rule that you have to stick to a white or yellow dhoti
+For Dhoti, I used a dhoti from this set (I got this for his Annaprasana).
+You can experiment with any color; there is no strict rule that you have to stick to a white or yellow dhoti

-For Mukut, I used my Vanki (armband); he didn’t had much hair to secure it with bobby pins, so it kept falling down.
-I wrapped a Kanduva (scarf that came with my husband’s dhoti set) on his head as mukut, I don’t think I did a fantastic job wrapping it but if your baby have more hair, then using Vanki as Mukut is an amazing option.
+For Mukut, I used my Vanki (armband); he didn’t have much hair to secure it with bobby pins, so it kept falling.
+I wrapped a Kanduva (scarf that came with my husband’s dhoti set) on his head as a mukut.
+I don’t think I did a fantastic job wrapping it, but if your baby has more hair, then using Vanki as Mukut is an amazing option.

-For the necklace, I put my mom’s long pearl necklace with the chain facing the front and pendant to the back and one of my short pearl necklaces.
+For the necklace, I put my mom’s long pearl necklace with the chain facing the front and the pendant to the back, and one of my short pearl necklaces.

 Share this Post